iQuarc/Geco/README.md

         void Run();
     }
  ```
- or by deriving from one of helper base classes `BaseGenerator` or `BaseGeneratorWithMetadata`.
+ or by deriving from one of the helper base classes `BaseGenerator` or `BaseGeneratorWithMetadata`.

-A code generation class can be accompanied by an Option POCO class to hold options which can be customized from `appsettings.json`
+A code generation class can be accompanied by an Options POCO class to hold customization parameters from `appsettings.json`

 Example: